Infestation: Survivor Stories: Alpha reception

 A reviewer for PC World stated that "overall, the game looks terrific" and had the "typical alpha bugs" of an alpha release, with the game holding promise.
 A reviewer for Joystiq praised the character personalization, saying there were more options than they expected and the gameplay would be easy for experienced gamers to understand.
 Another reviewer for Joystiq commented that one of the game's biggest dangers comes from other players, with the game currently not having any rules or policing regarding the PvP element and hacking.

 Critical reception

 On release, the game was universally panned by critics.
 Aggregate review website Metacritic assigned an overall score of 20 out of 100 based on reviews from 13 professional critics.
 GameSpy writer Craig Pearson stated that the game "displays astonishing design ineptitude and some of the worst kinds of microtransactions in gaming, all in one ugly package".
-Eurogamer's Rich Stanton gave it 3 out of 10, calling it "a real disaster" and criticized both the game's design and the developer's ethics.
+Eurogamers Rich Stanton gave it 3 out of 10, calling it "a real disaster" and criticized both the game's design and the developer's ethics.
 Stanton elaborated that the developers were "both dishonest and incompetent."

 Despite the negativity, Infestation: Survivor Stories has sold 2.8 million copies since the game launched in November 2012.